sisrfeng/coc-wiki/F.A.Q.md

 **Note:** To preview expanded snippet body, you can use [coc-snippets](https://github.com/neoclide/coc-snippets).

+If you got errors including:

+> Wrong number of arguments: expecting 3 but got 5.

+It means you're using old version of neovim, upgrade to master to avoid this issue.

 ## My pum flick when typing.

 It's much better with latest neovim, there is setting `suggest.reloadPumOnInsertChar`, when it's `true` the flick could be avoided on neovim, but it has bug with neovim's floating window, so not recommended.